ericyrhuang/ericyrhuang.github.io/_drafts/plans-and-theses.md

 Frameworks to help me think abt what I am doing.
 Don't need to update it often but why not

+How do I balance being proud of my work with impact?
+Impact is a component of me being haapy with my work.
+Should it be just a subcompoenent or a distinct concern all on its own?

+Theres 3 things that matter to me:
+1. Happy with what I am doing
+2. Proud of what I am doing
+3. Having an impact

+These 3 are obviously not mutually exclusive; in fact, they're closely intertwined.
+So what's the best way to think about it?
+Should it be condensed under an umbrella?
+Should it be unified?

+Is there a strict subset relationship between any of these?

 There are broadly a few career routes avaliable to me.
 Much more exist that I would want to do and I just don't realize yet.